sgarcialaguna-mms/logouttest/README.md

 This bug did not occur with Django 1.6.
 I believe the bug was introduced with commit https://github.com/django/django/commit/393c0e24223c701edeb8ce7dc9d0f852f0c081ad, as previously Vary: Cookie header was set and so the logout page wouldn't be cached.

+In production, we worked around this issue by setting the never_cache() decorator on the logout view.

 Additionally, the call to delete_cookie() should set the cookie path in case settings.COOKIE_PATH is not '/'.